30 Best Novels That Shouldn't Be Missed By Readers & Non-Readers Alike

 All the Lights We Cannot See

-Two juxtaposing narratives: one of a bling girl in Paris whose home is slowly being occupied by Germans and a German boy who has a crude fascination with radio.
+Two juxtaposing narratives: one of a blind girl in Paris whose home is slowly being occupied by Germans and a German boy who has a crude fascination with radio.
 In the end, both come together.
 Anthony Doerr has crafted a masterful tale where their small acts of goodness, faith, and courage make them each other's companions in times of utter hopelessness and present a sense of light in the most gruesome times faced by humankind in its history.

 The Kite Runner by Khaled Hosseini